Backup Solution - Rsnapshot¶

 Installing The EPEL repository¶

-We need the EPEL software repo from Fedora to install rsnapshot.
-To install the repository, just use this command, if you haven't already:
+We need the EPEL software repository from Fedora to install rsnapshot.
+To install the repository, just use this command:

 The repository should now be active.